-Concurrent Preliminary Education Specialist and Multiple Subject Credential Program
+Concurrent Program: Education Specialist and Multiple Subject Credentials

 The Concurrent Preliminary Education Specialist (Mild, Moderate Disabilities Authorization) Multiple Subject Credential Program combines special education and elementary education (K-6) preparation in order to prepare future teachers to meet the diverse needs of students.